Jetdoctor/Jetdoctor/README.md

 http://www.gamespot.com/profile/origamibomber/stacks/gamesivefinished/76467699/

-Still don't have a PS5, so my progress has stagnated on PSN, but my trophy collection can be found below.
+Only just managed to get a PS5, so my progress has stagnated on PSN, but my trophy collection can be found below.